glennmckechnie/weewx-mesowx/README.md

        mesowx/meso/include/config.json

-With that done you should have a working installation; once the database is created and populated with data then you will know for certain.
+With that done you should have a working webserver installation; once the database is created and populated with data then you will know for certain.

 ## Enhance or Break??

-You now have a working setup, but it makes a few assumptions about fields and units.
+Okay, You now have a working setup, but it makes a few assumptions about fields and units.
 These can all be modified but you might end up with some breakage.

-As configured, it will only use the database fields as harcoded within the file config.json.
+As configured, it will only use the database fields as harcoded within the file config.json

 They are listed under "columns", in two places.
+Here's the one at line 58 for the archive table...

+    "columns" : {
+                "dateTime" :    {"type" : "number", "unit" : "s"},
+                "interval" :    {},
+                "barometer" :   {"unit" : "inHg"},
+                "inTemp" :      {"unit" : "f"},
+                "outTemp" :     {"unit" : "f"},
+                "inHumidity" :  {"unit" : "perc"},
+                "outHumidity" : {"unit" : "perc"},
+                "windSpeed" :   {"unit" : "mph"},
+                "windDir" :     {"unit" : "deg"},
+                "windGust" :    {"unit" : "mph"},
+                "windGustDir" : {"unit" : "deg"},
+                "rainRate" :    {"unit" : "inHr"},
+                "rain" :        {"unit" : "in"},
+                "dewpoint" :    {"unit" : "f"},
+                "windchill" :   {"unit" : "f"},
+                "heatindex" :   {"unit" : "f"}
+            },

-Once at line 58 for the archive table, then again at line 107 for the raw (loop) values.
-This is also one of the places to change the units, default is in US units.
+then again at line 107 for the raw (loop) values.
+This is also one of the places to change the units, the default is in US units.

+If you are going to add fields that will be fine, you don't have to use them.
+However those edits need to be done before you create the remote database or allow it to be populated.
+It can't create what it doesn't know about.

-The other location is under mesowx/js/Config.js
+The other location that will need to be modified is under mesowx/js/Config.js

+     Config.fieldDefaults = {
+        'dateTime':         new meso.FieldDef('dateTime',       meso.Unit.ms,           0,      meso.Agg.avg),
+        'outTemp':          new meso.FieldDef('outTemp',        mesowx.Unit.f,          1,      meso.Agg.avg,   'Out Temp'),
+        'dewpoint':         new meso.FieldDef('dewpoint',       mesowx.Unit.f,          1,      meso.Agg.avg,   'Dewpoint'),
+        'rain':       new meso.FieldDef('rain',        mesowx.Unit.in,    2,   meso.Agg.sum, 'Rain'),
+        'rainRate':   new meso.FieldDef('rainRate',    mesowx.Unit.inHr,  2,   meso.Agg.max, 'Rain Rate'),
+        'dayRain':    new meso.FieldDef('dayRain',     mesowx.Unit.in,    2,   meso.Agg.max, 'Rain Today'),
+        'windSpeed':  new meso.FieldDef('windSpeed',   mesowx.Unit.mph,   0,   meso.Agg.avg, 'Wind Speed'),
+        'windDir':    new meso.FieldDef('windDir',     mesowx.Unit.deg,   0,   meso.Agg.avg, 'Wind Direction'),
+        'windGust':   new meso.FieldDef('windGust',    mesowx.Unit.mph,   0,   meso.Agg.avg, 'Wind Gust'),
+        'windGustDir':new meso.FieldDef('windGustDir', mesowx.Unit.deg,   0,   meso.Agg.avg, 'Wind Gust Direction'),
+        'outHumidity':new meso.FieldDef('outHumidity', mesowx.Unit.perc,  1,   meso.Agg.avg, 'Out Humidity'),
+        'barometer':  new meso.FieldDef('barometer',   mesowx.Unit.inHg,  3,   meso.Agg.avg, 'Barometric Pressure'),
+        'windchill':  new meso.FieldDef('windchill',   mesowx.Unit.f,     1,   meso.Agg.avg, 'Wind Chill'),
+        'heatindex':  new meso.FieldDef('heatindex',   mesowx.Unit.f,     1,   meso.Agg.avg, 'Heat Index'),
+        'inTemp':     new meso.FieldDef('inTemp',      mesowx.Unit.f,     1,   meso.Agg.avg, 'In Temp'),
+        'inHumidity': new meso.FieldDef('inHumidity',  mesowx.Unit.perc,  1,   meso.Agg.avg, 'In Humidity')
+    };

-If you change from the defaults, by editing these files; then be careful as typos can be silent code breakers.
-Take a backup and use a lot of care.
-All these edits need to be done before you create the remote database or allow it to be populated.
+If you change any of these defaults, by editing these files directly; then be very careful as typos can be silent code breakers.

+Take a backup (as you always do ?) and use a lot of care.

 ## Testing the default installation
                  (ie: excluding the above modifications).